gordon-cs/gordon-360-ui/README.md

 ## Testing

+The first forays into testing were made when we were still using Travis CI as our CI/CD solution.
+The below advice is probably still useful but will need updating.

 The foundations for a testing suite made up of Jasmine, Karma, and Travis CI have been laid.
 For one, package.json has the following dependencies listed:

 - `"jasmine-core": ">=3.4.0"`